 Bull Hancock had made one stipulation when he sold eighty percent interest in Round Table to Travis Kerr.
 The stipulation was that he would have first right to stand the horse at stud following his racing days.
 Round Table was syndicated, Hancock retained his share, and the multi champion took up residency beside his old buddy Bold Ruler at Claiborne.

-Round Table would have a sparkling stud career.
+Round Table had a sparkling stud career.
 He led the North American sire list in 1972.
 He sired eighty-three stakes winners.
 He is the broodmare sire of one hundred and twenty-five stakes winners.
 Many believe him to be a very good sire but not a great one since he never sired “a big horse” but got a lot of very good ones.
 His sire line has waned in recent times, which also leads some people to have this opinion of him as a stallion.

 I believe Round Table was a great stallion.
 His eighty-three stakes were twenty-one percent of his entire named foals.
 One of only eight sires in the twentieth century to surpass the twenty percent mark.
 That alone tells me he was a great sire.

 Likely due to his balanced mixture of speed and staying ability in his own pedigree, Round Table sired stakes winners of different distance abilities.
 He had many high class stakes winners on both sides of the Atlantic.
 And in keeping with his own versatility, they could win on dirt or grass or, in some cases on both like him.

 His European stakes winners included the high class Baldric (2000 Guineas, Champion Stakes), Apalachee (Champion Two Year Old in England and Ireland), Flirting Around (Champion Sprinter in England), Targowice (Champion Two Year Old in France), undefeated stakes winner Brahms, Artaius (Champion Stakes, Sussex Stakes), Cellini (Dewhurst Stakes), and Last Light (Royal Whip Stakes).